DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-10-13-what-we-did-for-rollover-2020.md

 ### Publish your courses

 Once you’ve reviewed and edited your courses, you can line them up for publication to [Find postgraduate teacher training](https://find-postgraduate-teacher-training.education.gov.uk/).
-(You don’t need to request permission to recruit to any courses, except fee-funded PE – accredited bodies have until 10 July to do this.)
+(You do not need to request permission to recruit to any courses, except fee-funded PE – accredited bodies have until 10 July to do this.)

 To publish, hit the green ‘Publish in October’ button (you can still make changes to your courses after doing this).
 Your courses will appear on Find in October, when the new recruitment cycle opens, replacing your current courses.